dreger/audaciousfox.net/content/linked/alphazero-checkmates-stockfish.md

 ---

-Remember how AlphaGo — Google's Go-playing AI — [went 5-0 against the reigning, 3-time European Go champion]({{< relref "alphago-masters-go.md" >}})?
+Remember how AlphaGo — Google's Go-playing AI — [went 5-0 against the reigning, 3-time European Go champion]({{< ref "alphago-masters-go.md" >}})?
 Well, Google's DeepMind team is back with AlphaZero, and it's just crushed the game of chess.
 Mike Klein, writing for the Chess.com company blog:

 > A little more than a year after AlphaGo sensationally won against the top Go player, the artificial-intelligence program AlphaZero has obliterated the [highest-rated chess engine](http://www.computerchess.org.uk/ccrl/4040/).